 We are continuing to care for our patients both in our clinic and in surgery.
 We are accepting new patients and appointments are available.

 For your safety and the safety of our staff, we ask that you wear a facial mask throughout the duration of your appointment.
-All patients will have their temperature checked and pass a COVID-19 risk assessment questionnaire before being admitted into our facilities.

 We are continuously cleaning/disinfecting patient contact areas, and our building is professionally cleaned and disinfected multiple times a week.
 We have implemented social distancing protocols and installed plexiglass partitions at our front desk.
 All our staff are required to wear masks.
 UV-C light sterilizing units have been installed in all our HVAC units to sterilize all circulating airflow in the building.
 UV-C portable units are also being utilized to sterilize equipment and individual rooms.